 - UCSD's distinctive Geisel Library, is named for Theodor Seuss Geisel (better know as "Dr. Seuss") and is featured in UCSD's logo.

 - This building is the home of the UCSD Superfund Research Center and provides a space for cutting-edge biomedical research.
 Funds for the building were provided by a gift from the Leichtag Family Foundation to provide some of UCSD's most talented scientists a space to make discoveries that will improve the health and well-being of the community.

 - Map of Superfund sites in the contiguous United States.
 A Superfund site is an uncontrolled or abandoned place where hazardous waste is located, possibly affecting local ecosystems or people.
-Red indicates currently on final National Priority List, yellow is proposed, green is deleted (usually meaning having been cleaned up) [Photo courtesy of, US EPA - Superfund]
+Red indicates currently on National Priority List, yellow is proposed, green is deleted (usually meaning having been cleaned up) [Photo courtesy: US EPA - Superfund]

 The objective of the UCSD Superfund Research Center (SRC) is to generate new perspectives on the molecular and genetic basis of the biological effects of toxicant exposure, leading to new methodologies for gauging health risks and assessing health effects; innovative detection and monitoring systems for toxicity; and novel models for bioremediation.
 Learn More

 University of California, San Diego